 A12 Estimates of Respondent Hour Burden

-The researchers intend to interview 135 LB21 grantees, with interviews lasting no longer than 60 minutes each.
-While the protocols for the various grantees differ in question number and question type, the researchers will aim to garner as detailed an understanding of each grant project as possible during the allotted 60-minute period.
+The researchers intend to interview 135 LB21 grantees, with interviews lasting no longer than 60 minutes each; many interviews are expected to take much less time than that.
+While the protocols for the various grantees differ in question number and question type, the researchers will aim to garner as detailed an understanding of each grant project as possible during the allotted 60-minute interview period.
+We further anticipate no longer than a 30 minute preparation period.
+Below indicates the anticipated respondent burden for respondent and a breakout of participant groups assuming 1.5 hours per respondent (one hour for interview and 30 minutes preparation):